 Acupuncture and therapies that help balance the energy point used in Chinese medicine are a popular form of complementary treatment, as they have a long list of areas in which they are known to be beneficial.
 According to the National Library of Medicine, research has demonstrated acupuncture to be a safe and effective adjunct therapy in the management of cancer and treating related symptoms.
 Clinical trials have shown its effectiveness in alleviating cancer-related pain, neutropenia resulting from chemotherapy, cancer fatigue, anxiety, and radiation-induced xerostomia.

-Deep breathing and meditation, also known as guided visualization techniques, are mind/body practices that can collectively help with the reduction of stress, improvement of mood and physical well-being, including boosting immunity and reducing inflammation.
+Deep breathing, also known as guided visualization techniques, are mind/body practices that can collectively help with the reduction of stress, improvement of mood and physical well-being, including boosting immunity and reducing inflammation.

 Whether using complementary or alternative treatments, it is important to seek medical guidance and ensure that all chosen therapies work well for your individual needs.
 The Budwig Center has the advantage above other centers in having a medical team working along with naturopathic practitioners and therapists.
 Our seasoned professionals have experience working together to ensure complementary treatments are specifically indicated for your physical condition as well as providing supervision throughout treatment.